-- (b) For the purpose of this definition additional activities that are voluntarily undertaken by teaching staff, and are not approved variations of their instructional load will not form part of the instructional load. - (c) The instructional load in each fortnight for a full-time teacher classified within Band 1, shall be no more than: - (i) Kindergarten to Grade 6 44 hours per fortnight; - (ii) Grade 7 to Grade 12 40 hours per fortnight; - (iii) Every hour of instructional load (as defined) undertaken after 5.00 p.m. shall be counted as 1.5 hours towards an employee's fortnightly instructional load; - (iv) Approved time spent after 5.00 pm by VET teachers on workplace visits for the purpose of student assessment will be credited at the rate of time and one half against the teacher's fortnightly instructional load. - (d) This clause does not apply to Education Support Specialist roles.
+- (a) Instructional load means timetabled face-to-face (or online) teaching time with students such as; whole or part-class teaching, intervention groups, home groups, assemblies and fitness and/or wellbeing programs, or the equivalent activities. - (b) For the purpose of this definition additional activities that are voluntarily undertaken by teaching staff and are not approved variations of their instructional load will not form part of the instructional load. - (c) The instructional load in each fortnight for a full-time teacher classified within Band 1, shall be no more than: - (i) Primary staff 42 hours per fortnight; - (ii) Secondary staff 40 hour per fortnight; - (iii) Senior secondary (11-12) staff shall not exceed more than 700 hours per annum (equivalent of 35 weeks at 20 hours per week) - (iv) Every hour of instructional load (as defined) undertaken after 5.00 p.m. shall be counted as 1.5 hours towards an employee's fortnightly instructional load; - (v) Approved time spent after 5.00 pm by VET teachers on workplace visits for the purpose of student assessment will be credited at the rate of time and one half against the teacher's fortnightly instructional load.